 Yes, Vethical ComboGuard® is a prescription product approved by the FDA and should only be obtained through a licensed veterinarian with whom you have a proper vet/client/patient relationship.

 Q: Can other medications be given while my dog is taking Vethical ComboGuard®?

 Yes, Vethical ComboGuard® has been given safely with a wide variety of products and medications.
 Your veterinarian should be made aware of all products that you administered and/or intend to administer to your dog.

 Q: Can Vethical ComboGuard® be given to cats?

 No. Vethical ComboGuard® is not labeled for use on cats.
 Vethical ComboGuard® was developed exclusively for administration to dogs.
 If you also need flea control for your cat, Vethical offers SimpleGuard and AcuGuard for flea control for cats.

 Print the client information sheet for Vethical ComboGuard®

 Important Safety Information

-The most common adverse reactions recorded in clinical trials were vomiting, pruritus, lethargy and diarrhea.
-To ensure heartworm prevention observe your dog for 1 hour after administration.
-If vomiting occurs within an hour after administration, redose with another full dose.
+The most common adverse reactions reported are vomiting, depression / lethargy, itching, decreased appetite, and diarrhea.
+To ensure heartworm prevention, observe your dog for one hour after administration.
+If vomiting occurs within an hour of administration, redose with another full dose.
 Puppies less than 14 weeks of age may experience a higher rate of vomiting.

-View full product insert for complete safety information.
+View full product label for complete safety information.